milk carton sizes

 Future Trends in Milk Packaging

-- Smart packaging with QR codes linking to source farms and production information
+• Smart packaging with QR codes linking to production details

 Conclusion